alexpetre27/alexpetre27/README.md

-Hi there! 👋
+Hi there, 👋
-I’m Alexandru Petre, a 3rd-year Computer Science student at the University Politehnica of Bucharest, Faculty of Applied Science.
-I’m passionate about software development and always eager to learn and grow by working on interesting and impactful projects.
-🚀 About Me
-🎓 Graduation Year: 2026
-🌟 I’m currently looking to collaborate on innovative projects in web development, backend systems, and cloud computing.
-📘 Always learning and striving to apply new concepts to real-world problems.
-🛠️ What I’m Learning
-Next.js for dynamic and performant web applications.
-.NET for building robust backend services.
-Kubernetes to explore container orchestration.
-Spring for enterprise-level Java development.
-📫 Let’s Connect!
+I'm Paul-Alexandru Petre, a 4th-year "Software Engineering Mathematics and Applied Computer Science" student at the University Politehnica of Bucharest.
+I'm a goal-driven Web Developer focused on creating modern, scalable applications.
+My practical experience is centered on the Next.js and React ecosystem.
+I've built full-stack projects using this framework along with Prisma, PostgreSQL, and Docker.
+I have a solid foundation in JavaScript, TypeScript, HTML5, and CSS3.
+For styling and design, I'm proficient with Tailwind CSS , Bootstrap , and turning ideas into interfaces with Figma.
+I also have experience with Node.js , Git/GitHub , and foundational languages like C/C++ and Java.
+I'm a quick learner , enjoy solving problems , and work well in a team environment.
 You can find me on LinkedIn.
-Let’s collaborate and create something amazing!
+I'm always looking to collaborate on interesting projects.